k-ganda/demo_HealthCost_InsightPro/README.md

    Find the file index.html, right-click it, and open it with the live server.
 You should find the interface for the home page.

    Alternatively, You can access the deployed version at https://k-ganda.github.io/frontend/#home (live website for both frontend and backend).
-   This which contains the live website of both the frontend and backend of it.
+   This contains the live website of both the frontend and backend of it. **NOTE** There is a slight delay after clicking the login and sign button; you might not get to the dashboards immediately, so please be patient.

 2. **Sign up/ Log in**